Sign In

 Paperwork.

-You may be called upon to help keep track of the scenes that have been filmed and deal with the end-of-day department paperwork.
+You may be called upon to help keep track of the scenes that have been filmed and deal with the end of day department paperwork.
 Make sure everyone has their call sheets the night before, and a copy of the sides first thing in the morning.

-To gain this initial experience you can work on short films, student productions and micro-budget features.
-At this stage of your career, these will be non-union roles so lower pay.
+There are many ways into the film industry, but one of the best paths of working on features in the Makeup Department is through the trainee position.
+If you've worked in broadcast, you're going to need to re-start at a low level to build up your drama experience.
+To be considered for trainee or assistant positions, either via Skillset's Trainee Finder, makeup school or your own work, you're going to need a strong portfolio and CV filled with relevant experience.
+To gain this initial experience you can work on short films, student productions such as the NFTS and micro-budget features.
 Other related areas of opportunity include TV, fashion, personal styling or bridal makeup.
-Be prepared for a few years of self-investment.
-Investing in yourself not only means taking the time to build up your contacts, skills and body of work - often for low pay - it also means learning how to conduct yourself and present yourself as a professional in the film industry.
+Be prepared for a few years of self-investment as a trainee.
+Investing in yourself not only means taking the time to build up your contacts, skills and body of work - often for low pay.
+It also means learning how to conduct yourself and present yourself as a professional.

 Collaborations

-• If you're working on a short film with people you don’t know, make sure to check out the producer's track record and back catalog of work; you want to know they are following best industry practices and will be running the production properly.
+Although we do recommend collaborations, do your research first to ascertain whose going to be working on the production.
+Student films will be backed by the university, so you know there is a budget and insurance has been considered.
+If you're working on a short film with people you don’t know, make sure the check out the producer's track record and back catalogue of work; you want to know they are following best industry practice and will be running the production properly.
 This means the production will be insured, catering (or at least some form of feeding the crew) has been devised, there is a schedule that is realistic and location, transport and travel plans are all considered.
+If it’s a friend you’re helping out then obviously you will be less rigorous in assessing these things, everyone likes helping out their friends if they can, even if it means long hours and a sandwich for supper.

 Finding work and applying for positions can be a full-time job in itself.
 Some people will get lucky, finding work almost instantaneously.
 Some may have put in the hours on short films while they are studying, creating themselves a network to use when they graduate.
 Some people might just be in the right place at the right time.
-In whatever situation you find yourself, the resounding advice from professionals working in the film industry is to be persistent; persistent and relentless in the pursuit of your chosen career.
+In whatever situation you find yourself, the resounding advice from professionals working in the film industry is be persistent; persistent and relentless in the pursuit of your chosen career.
 Keep applying for positions; which can mean contacting professionals and asking for advice, or seeing if they will allow you to come and help for a day or two.
 Work experience is at the discretion of the makeup designer; there's no harm in asking.

 Website and Portfolio